prarthanapk/moodify/README.md

 Installation
 To get started with the WeirdMoodTracker app, follow these steps:

-Clone the repository:
-git clone https://github.com/your-username/WeirdMoodTracker.git cd WeirdMoodTracker

 Install dependencies:
 npm install

 Run the app:
 npm start

-Open http://localhost:3000 to view the app in your browser.
+Open https://prarthanapk.github.io/moodify/ to view the app in your browser.

 Usage
 1.Select a Mood: Use the dropdown to select your current mood.